HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf218.md

 ### HCL DX Experience APIs in HCL Volt MX Foundry

 === "Containers"
     Using HCL Content Adapters, you can access DX Experience APIs and you can create services in HCL Volt MX Foundry with predefined request and response schemas.
+For more information, see []().

 === "On-Premises"
     Using HCL Content Adapters, you can access DX Experience APIs and you can create services in HCL Volt MX Foundry with predefined request and response schemas.
+For more information, see []().

 ### (Placeholder for OIDC doc)